-Family Violence Project (FVP) is working to end domestic violence in Kennebec and Somerset counties.
+Family Violence Project (FVP) is working to end domestic violence in Kennebec and Somerset counties in Maine.
 We believe it will take the whole community to accomplish our mission.
 This includes a strong and committed workforce.
 If you are seeking a challenging position in the critical field of advocacy and social justice, please consider the following open position.